A Study of a Loss System with Priorities: Introduction

-In many applications, there are service resources abstracted as {\it servers}, and incoming customers that are either served by available service resources, blocked and cleared from the system, or overflowed to another service system.
-Such systems are called {\it loss systems} and are characterized by a potential lack of waiting room.
-Examples of service resources in such a system include telephone circuits, wireless channels, optical wavelengths, and hospital beds of intensive care units.
-In this paper, we use the term ``customers'' to refer to a range of requests seeking appropriate services, such as phone calls, requests for wireless or wavelength channels, as well as actual customers, patients, clients, or travelers.
-A loss system where arriving customers follow a Poisson process and their service times are independent and exponentially distributed is denoted by M/M/$k$/$k$ (Kendall notation~\citep{Kendall53}) where the first $k$ represents the number of servers, and the second $k$ is the maximal number of service requests allowed in the system or the number of buffer places including the buffer places at the servers.
-Throughout the paper, the terms ``service time'' and ``holding time'' are considered synonymous and will be used interchangeably.
 Applications of loss systems in general, and M/M/$k$/$k$ in particular, including critical systems such as Intensive Care Units (ICU), where the availability of a service resource may have life-and-death consequences~\citep{Litvak08}.
 In other applications, such as those in the areas of computers and communications systems and networks, excessive blocking events have adverse consequences on customers' Quality of Service (QoS).
-Erlang Loss Formula (also known as Erlang B Formula) is a century-old solution for the blocking probability of the arriving customers which has been widely applied in many areas, such as telephony \citep{Adams24,bray1986telecommunications,Kelly86}, cellular mobile networks \citep{Eklundh86,Hong86, dharmaraja2003performance,Everitt89, hiew2000,melikov2006refined,WU2017}, hospital resource allocation, \citep{deBruin10,Bekker10,Bekker17,Andersen17,Andersen19,Vanberkel11}, video on demand~\citep{De_Giovanni94,Li96}, call centers \citep{Vakilinia2015}, parallel computing systems~\citep{Hyytia2019}, and optical networks \citep{Washington2004,Li19,Wang14,ZALESKY2007}.
-Over the years, there have been publications that considered extensions of loss systems beyond Erlang B~\citep{moscholios2010erlang,Glabowski21,Moscholios19,Li2019}.
+Erlang Loss Formula (also known as Erlang B Formula) is a century-old solution for the blocking probability of the arriving customers which has been widely applied in many areas, such as hospital resource allocation, \citep{deBruin10,Bekker10,Bekker17,Andersen17,Andersen19,Vanberkel11}, telephony \citep{Adams24,bray1986telecommunications,Kelly86}, mobile networks \citep{Eklundh86,Hong86, Everitt89,zhai2016spectrum,hiew2000,chen2014extra,WU2017}, video on demand~\citep{De_Giovanni94,Li96}, call centers \citep{Vakilinia2015}, parallel computing systems~\citep{Hyytia2019}, self-driving cars \citep{hampshire2020beyond} and optical networks \citep{Washington2004,Li19,Wang14,ZALESKY2007}.
+Over the years, there have been publications that considered extensions of loss systems beyond Erlang B; they include \citep{brandwajn2017multi,Glabowski21,klimenoklack,klimenok2020priority,Moscholios19,Li2019}.